 Bridging the impactibility gap in population health management: a systematic review – BMJ Open

-Reasons for discontinuing oral anticoagulation therapy for atrial fibrillation: a systematic review – Oxford Academic
+Reasons for discontinuing oral anticoagulation therapy for atrial fibrillation: a systematic review – Age and Ageing

 Hospital admissions for stroke and bleeding in Hounslow following a quality improvement initiative – BMJ Openheart